SUOlivia/Smash-Amiibo-Cheat-Tool/README.md

 3: An Amiibo/NFC tag has been found

-4: Usually happens tagstate 3, Amiibo/NFC tag out of range
+4: Usually happens after tagstate 3, Amiibo/NFC tag out of range

 5: The Amiibo's/NFC tag's data successfully loaded